-I have been trying numerous ideas with ovaltine in my desserts lately, and finally there is one that turns out perfectly.
+I have been trying numerous ideas with Ovaltine in my desserts lately, and finally, there is one that turns out perfectly.
 Ovaltine is a popular kid-friendly drink, but have you thought of pairing it with coffee?
-The bitterness from coffee pairs surprisingly well with ovaltine.
-Therefore, I made a French pastry, Coffee Madeleines with an Ovaltine glaze.
-As ovaltine contains sugar already, this recipe uses way less sugar compared to others.
+The bitterness from coffee pairs surprisingly well with Ovaltine.
+Therefore, I made a French pastry, Coffee Ovaltine Madeleines.
+As Ovaltine contains sugar already, this recipe uses way less sugar compared to others.

 Coffee Ovaltine Madeleines